Bookstore | Courses, Weekend and Accountability | Coaching Center | Questionnaires | Marriage Builders® Radio | Radio Archive

 However, the issue is not how much time you spend together with your 3 year old.
 It is how much time your are spending alone together without your 3 year old.
 You are probably not meeting any of each other's emotional needs, and the rare time you do have together is probably filled with unpleasant conversations, or silence.

 How can you grow back together again?
 My Policy of Joint Agreement that's described in this web site is part of the answer: Never do anything without an enthusiastic agreement between you and your wife.
 Your marriage has probably gone too far to implement that policy with ease.
 Your wife is probably unwilling to follow it if you would suggest it to her.
 She has her own life now, and would not be willing to change any of it to accommodate you.
 She may feel she already tried to integrate her life into yours several years ago, but to no avail.
-Now she must create her own safe nitch in order to survive.
+Now she must create her own safe niche in order to survive.

 While she may not be willing to follow the Policy of Joint Agreement, you can.
 And after you have agreed not to do anything without her enthusiastic agreement, she may feel safe enough to do it herself.